Anduin2017/AnduinOS-Docs/Servicing/Introduction.md

 Obviously, you can't expose your services to the internet directly if you are behind NAT.
 You need to use a reverse proxy server like [frp](.) to expose your services to the internet.

-## Bought a server from external provider?
+## Bought a server from an external provider?
 Set it up!

 If you have bought a server from an external provider, usually it's not following the Linux authentication best practices.
 You need to set it up properly before hosting services on it.
 Please refer to the [Linux server setup guide](./Linux.md) for more information.